15 Different Types of Willow Trees

 Osier Willows

-Also called basket willows, these are the most common type of willow used in living willow sculptures.
+Also called basket willows, they are the most common type of willow used in living willow sculptures.

 Different Types of Willow Trees